 Kate Hevner Mueller Award

-The Kate Hevner Mueller Outstanding Senior Awards are established this year to honor IU seniors who have proven leadership on campus both inside and outside of the classroom.
+The Kate Hevner Mueller Outstanding Senior Awards were established in 2013 to honor IU seniors who have proven leadership on campus both inside and outside of the classroom.
 Dr. Mueller’s belief was that a university should promote the intellect, develop the personality, and teach citizenship as well as leadership to all students.
 She said this is accomplished through excellence in scholarship, research, and the milieu of co-curricular activities.

 She served Indiana University from 1937 - 1969 as Dean of Women, Senior Counselor for Women and Professor of Education.
 As a faculty member she developed and implemented course work to train professionals to work with students in co-curricular programs.
 Dr. Mueller was a national pioneer for women professionals and developed the Master’s Program in College Student Personnel (Higher Education and Student Affairs) at Indiana University in the early 1950s.